 Silverfish can be found anywhere throughout a structure, from the basement, to individual floors, to attics, to shingles on the roof.
 They readily feed on books, cloth, and sometimes dried meats or dead insects.

-For effective control, it is beneficial to reduce any areas of concentrated moisture.
-Lowering the temperature and removing any infested items can help eliminate localized infestations.
-Sanitation is always helpful, but may not greatly reduce the problem.
-Silverfish are easily controlled with thorough applications of baits and/or residual insecticide sprays or dusts.
+Need to know how to get rid of silverfish?
+For effective silverfish control, it is beneficial to reduce any areas of concentrated moisture.
+Lowering the temperature and removing any infested items can help eliminate a localized silverfish infestation.
+Sanitation is always helpful, but may not greatly reduce the silverfish infestation.
+Silverfish control is easily accomplished with thorough applications of baits and/or residual insecticide sprays or dusts.
+And of course, you can always contact Terminix Canada to learn more about how to get rid of silverfish.